olexiy86/bellabeat/README.md

-## Initial exploratory visualizations in R Studio.
+## Initial exploratory visualizations in Tableau and R Studio.
 After performing descriptive statistics we moved our analysis in R Studio.
 The goal was to study relationships and patterns between sleep inertia and other observed wellness metrics.